Learning Sets with Separating Kernels: Introduction

-{The problem we are interested in can now be restated in the following way: we want to learn} from data an {estimator} $X_n$ of $X_\rho$, such that {$\lim_{n\to\infty} d_H(X_n,X_\rho)=0$ almost surely.} While $X_\rho$ is now well defined, it is not clear how to build an estimator from data.
+{The problem we consider can now be restated as follows:} we want to learn from data an {estimator} $X_n$ of $X_\rho$, such that {$\lim_{n\to\infty} d_H(X_n,X_\rho)=0$ almost surely.} While $X_\rho$ is now well defined, it is not clear how to build an estimator from data.
 A main result in the paper, given in Theorem \ref{primo}, provides a new analytic characterization of $X_\rho$, which immediately suggests a new computational solution for the corresponding learning problem.
 To derive and state this result, we introduce a new notion of reproducing kernels, called separating kernels, that, roughly speaking, {captures} the sense in which the reproducing kernel and the probability distribution need to be related.
 We say that a reproducing kernel Hilbert space {$\hh$} (or equivalently its kernel) {\em separates} a subset $C\subset X$, if, for any $x\not\in C$, there exists $f\in\hh$ such that

 If $K$ separates all possible closed subsets in $X$, we say that it is {\em completely separating}.
 Figure~\ref{separability} illustrates the notion of separating kernel in the simple example of the linear kernel in a Euclidean space.